Cathedral joyfully rededicated following restoration

 Cardinal Timothy Dolan, Archbishop of New York, was the principal celebrant of the Sept.
 8 Mass, offered with hundreds gathered inside the Cathedral’s now jewel-toned walls.

 The sounds of the Cathedral’s spectacular Roosevelt organ, freshly cleaned and tuned for the rededication, filled the Cathedral with music.
-The diocesan choir and musicians Lee Turner and Craig Ellwood on trumpet, Audrey Turner on French horn, and Mark Anderson on trombone were led by Cathedral Organist and Choir Director Alan Lynch.
+The diocesan choir and musicians were led by Cathedral Organist and Choir Director Alan Lynch.

 Before beginning the Liturgy of the Word, Cardinal Dolan blessed the Cathedral’s new cathedra (bishop’s chair), the walls of the Cathedral, and the new lectern.

 The cathedra and its accompanying sanctuary furnishings are the products of a creative collaboration between Stickley Furniture in Manlius and McPherson, Simmons Bros. & Sons Architectural Design Studios of New Jersey.
-The cathedra was presented as a gift to the diocese from Stickley CEO Aminy Audi, President Edward Audi, and the Stickley family.
+The cathedra was presented as a gift to the diocese from the Audi family, including Stickley CEO Aminy Audi and President Edward Audi, and Stickley.

 Cathedral parishioner Joanne Valachovic offered the first reading, Micah 5:1-4.
 Chancellor and Director of Communications Danielle Cummings offered the second reading, Romans 8:28-30.
 The Gospel reading, Matthew 1:18-23, was proclaimed by Deacon Matthew Rawson.